-Todays, we have familiar with multi core computer systems.
+Todays, we are familiar with multi core computer systems.
 In few years earlier, we were using single processor computer to run the application but then we managed also thread to proper use of processor for increasing the performance of the program.
 But today, we have huge facilities for writing optimized multithreaded code to use more than one processor separately to boost up the performance dramatically.
 That’s why; parallel programming model is being more popular day by day.

 If we consider for an application in an operating system then the Operating System takes different processes to run for each application/program.
 Threads are the primary unit which is allocated processor’s time to execute the program.
 Sometimes, more than one thread is run inside a process or application.
 The thread maintains a scheduling priority and set of structures that the thread uses to save the thread context and this context contains all required information to complete the task.